Occupational Therapy Doctorate

 Pending ACOTE candidacy/accreditation

-All students will enter the program and complete year one as MSOT students.
-By October 1 of each year, students interested in pursuing the doctoral degree will apply directly to the program (no use of the centralized application system).
-Acceptance will be contingent upon students maintaining the minimal GPA requirement in the Fall 1 semester.
+All students will first enter the MSOT program and complete Semester 1 (Spring 2), Semester 2 (Summer 1) and Semester 3 (Fall 1) as MSOT students.
+By October 1 of Semester 3 (Fall 1) , MSOT students interested in pursuing the doctoral degree will apply directly to the OTD program (no use of the centralized application system is required).

 OTD admission requirements include: